From git submodule to Hugo Modules using Netlify

 GitLab Annoyance: Private to Public Repos

 I was working on a new Ansible role last week and was having problems with Test Kitchen.
 The issue I was having was that Test Kitchen was unable to pull in dependencies from GitLab for the Ansible role I was developing.
-Here is the error message I was seeing: [WARNING]: - rsyslog was NOT installed successfully: - command git clone https://gitlab.logicnow.com/ansible-roles/rsyslog.git rsyslog failed in directory /tmp/tmpEaRVAA (rc=128) I realized that on our internal, private GitLab server a repo needed to be changed from Private to Public....
+Here is the error message I was seeing: 1 [WARNING]: - rsyslog was NOT installed successfully: - command git clone https://gitlab.logicnow.com/ansible-roles/rsyslog.git rsyslog failed in directory /tmp/tmpEaRVAA (rc=128) I realized that on our internal, private GitLab server a repo needed to be changed from Private to Public.
+I did not have rights on the repo so I pinged a co-worker who did.
+Once the repo was public, for some reason, Test Kitchen was still unable to pull in the role. ...

 Permanently Remove Any Record of a File From git